iwahle/cfl_lbm/README.md

     - `dems.npy` : optional, an n_samples x n_demographics array of demographic
       measures to include when running CFL.

-2. Parameters to run CFL with can be modified in cfl_params.py.
+2. Parameters to run CFL with can be modified in `cfl_params.py`.
 Consult the CFL software package [documentation](https://cfl.readthedocs.io/en/latest/index.html#) for details on setting parameters.
+Examples of how to set parameters for hyperparameter tuning are included in this file as well.

 3. Modify `util.load_scale_data` to properly preprocess your specific dataset.